Kiyoshi Shigematsu

 Kiyoshi Shigematsu (重松 清, Shigematsu Kiyoshi) is a contemporary Japanese writer.
 He is one of the best-selling authors in Japan, and the major theme of his novels is about family.
 His most notable works include Naifu (ナイフ) (1997), Eiji (エイジ) (1999) and Bitamin F (ビタミンF) (2000).

-Shigematsu’s works in other genre including journals, editorials and critics are highly commended.
+Shigematsu's works in other genre including journals, editorials and critics are highly commended.
 He also worked in novelising screenplays.

 Biography

 Shigematsu was born in Kume, Okayama Prefecture in Japan in 1963.
 He spent most of his youth in Yamaguchi Prefecture.
 After he has graduated from Yamaguchi Senior High School in 1981, he went to Tokyo at the age of 18.

 Shigematsu's life has changed during his years studying in Waseda University School of Education.
 Katsumi Togo (東郷 克美 Tōgō Katsumi) was his mentor.
 Since his third year of study, he worked as an editorial staff for Waseda University's literary journal, Waseda bungaku.
 At that time, Kenji Nakagami was the mentor of the editorial department.
 Shigematsu once mentioned that his works showed the influence of Nakagami.
 In fact, Shigematsu seldom read any books until he became the editorial staff of the journal, and thus he could barely involve in the members' conversation.
 He therefore every time memorised the names of the writers and titles of the novels they mentioned, and searched in libraries and book stores afterwards.
 He spent most of his money he got from the scholarship on books and read as much as he could, in the hope that he would be able to join the conversation one day.

 After graduating from Waseda University, he worked for Kadokawa Shoten as an editorial writer.
 He later worked as a freelance writer using over 20 pen names, including Akira Tamura (田村 章 Tamura Akira) and Koshir Okada (岡田 幸四郎 Okada Kōshirō), when he novalised dramas and films, wrote for magazines and sometimes took on ghostwriting works.

 In 1991, Shigematsu debut as an author with his first novel, Bifoa Ran (Before Run).
 He distinguished himself as a young adult writer, focusing on themes including bullying, juvenile crime and domestic problems.

 Shigematsu suffered from a speech disorder known as stammering or stuttering when he was young, and he could hardly pronounce words starting with the sound "k", which made him struggled a lot when pronouncing his own name, Kiyoshi.
 Shigematsu projected his own experience in his novel "Kiyoshiko" (きよしこ) (2002).

 In 2007, Shigematsu wrote the lyrics for the theme song, Meguriai, for the 74th The Nationwide Contest of Music sponsored by NHK (secondary division).
+The same year, Shigematsu also contributed over thirty stories, entitled "A Thousand Years of Dreams", to the video game Lost Odyssey.